Ezenwankwo/townsmeet/content/blog/what-is-digital-transformation.md

 ---
-title: "What is the Digital Advantage"
+title: "What is Digital Transformation?"
-description: An overview of the adaptations and changes made on the farm throughout the year to align with seasonal variations.
+description: Digital transformation is the process of using digital technologies to change the way businesses and organisations operate.
+This article explores the essentials and benefits of digital transformation.
 image:
   src: /blog/benefit-of-digital-transformation.jpg
   alt: Digital transfomation.